The main menu

 The C64 has two “Control Ports” numbered 1 and 2.
 Unfortunately most single-player games require the controller to be plugged into Port #2.
 To avoid constant un- and replugging, you can simply switch the to ports: 1 becomes 2 and 2 becomes 1.
 More details about controllers can be found here.

-You can configure the soundchip used by the C64 Core and even have Pseudo-Stereo (two slightly different soundchips running in parallel) or, only in some demos, real Stereo with two soundchips.
+You can configure the soundchip used by the C64 Core (there are two options) and even have Pseudo-Stereo (two slightly different soundchips running in parallel) or, only in some demos, real Stereo with two soundchips.
 The full documentation can be found here.

 CIA: Use 8521 (C64C)